-With summer winding down in Carpentersville, now is a great time to get a head start on air conditioner maintenance.
+With summer coming to an end in Carpentersville, now is a good time to get ahead on air conditioner maintenance.

-If you haven’t washed it lately, it could be full of mud and yard waste.
+If you haven’t cleaned it lately, it could be full of mud and yard refuse.
 This collection can decrease your unit’s efficiency and cause it to stop working.
-Or make it wear out sooner.
+Or wear it down more quickly.

-We advise having your air conditioning system professionally tuned-up every year.
+We advise having your air conditioning system professionally serviced annually.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility expenses.
+Clean equipment can be more energy efficient, which could save you money on electric costs.

-Routine AC maintenance also helps our technicians locate and handle minor issues before they turn into expensive problems.
+Routine AC maintenance also helps our technicians locate and address minor issues before they become high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing